Charles Frederick Taylor: American Civil War

-In response to President Abraham Lincoln's call for three-month volunteers to suppress Southern secessionists, Taylor organized a company of Kennett volunteers on April 20, 1861.
+In response to Abraham Lincoln's call for three-month volunteers to suppress Southern secessionists, Taylor organized a company of Kennett volunteers on April 20, 1861.
 Marching to Camp Curtin near Harrisburg, they formed Company H in the 42nd Pennsylvania Volunteer Infantry (or the 13th Pennsylvania Reserve Regiment).
 The 21-year-old Taylor was unanimously elected captain.

 The regiment saw little action in the early months of the war.
 Four companies, including Taylor's, were detailed to fight in the Shenandoah Valley campaign of 1862, attached to George Dashiell Bayard's flying brigade.
 On June 6, 1862, Taylor fought in his first battle at Good's Farm near Harrisonburg, Virginia, where he was captured while leading a rearguard action.
 His regiment's lieutenant colonel, Thomas L. Kane, was wounded and also captured.
 Both officers were soon paroled, and Taylor spent the next four months in Annapolis, Maryland, waiting to be formally exchanged before he could rejoin his regiment.
 During this period, Lieutenant Colonel Kane received a promotion to brigadier general, and Colonel Hugh W. McNeil was killed at the Battle of Antietam (the previous colonel, Charles John Biddle, had resigned in December 1861 to enter Congress).
 Taylor returned to his regiment as acting commander in time to fight in the Battle of Fredericksburg in December 1862, where 190 out of 300 soldiers of the 13th who fought in the battle became casualties in frontal attacks on entrenched Confederate positions.
 Taylor was wounded in the shoulder, and his horse was shot out from under him.
 Posted to defend Washington while his regiment recovered from its losses, Taylor received his anticipated promotion to full colonel on March 1, 1863.

 Taylor's next and final battle was the Battle of Gettysburg.
 The 13th deployed to defend Little Round Top on July 2, 1863.
 Late in the afternoon that day, Taylor, on foot, led a charge down the hill across Plum Run, drove back the Confederates from a stone wall and through the Rose Woods to the edge of The Wheatfield, with the Bucktails in hot pursuit.
 Taylor with twenty other soldiers got ahead of the main Union advance and halted, only to be struck suddenly by gunfire from Confederate reinforcements.
 A bullet pierced Taylor's heart, and he died on the spot two minutes later.
 His regiment suffered a total of seven men killed, 39 wounded, and two missing at Gettysburg.

 Taylor died at the age of 23.
 His remains were returned to Kennett Square and interred at Longwood Cemetery on July 8, 1863.
 At Annapolis he had become engaged to Alice Green, whose father was a slaveholder.
 Green attended his funeral, but Taylor's family disapproved of the engagement and destroyed their letters after his death.